Jack Up The Summer Festival: Jack Up The Summer vol 7 2019

-Jack Up The Summer vol8 2020
+Jack Up The Summer vol 8 2020

 The eighth Jack Up festival was due to be held on 7, 8 and 9 August 2020.
-It’s nominated Charity of the Year was announced as being Beaulieu Respite and Children’s Home, to which lead singer and bassist of the Isle of Wight band Level 42 Mark King is patron.
+It's nominated Charity of the Year was announced as being Beaulieu Respite and Children's Home, to which lead singer and bassist of the Isle of Wight band Level 42 Mark King is patron.

 With headline act Heather Small and a variety of dance and tribute acts plus Club Tropicana fancy dress theme having already been confirmed the festival subsequently had to be postponed in May 2020 on account of the Coronavirus pandemic.

 Both Heather Small and Heaven 17 have been confirmed to headline the event, which is rescheduled to take place on 6, 7 and 8 August 2021.
 A range of additional acts have also been revealed, with the vast majority of the original 2020 line-up having been rolled over to the following year.

-In November 2020 Event Organiser Sarah Moss was quoted in an article alongside the Isle of Wight MP Bob Seely highlighting the importance of festivals and events to the Island's tourism economy and the devastating impact of Covid-19 on this socially and economically significant sector.
-On 9th December 2020 organisers were reported as having met with the Minister of State for Culture to outline the required measures to enable small-medium sized independent festivals like Jack Up The Summer to return safely in 2021.
+In November 2020 Event Organiser Sarah Moss was quoted in an article alongside the Isle of Wight MP Bob Seely highlighting the importance of festivals and events to the Island's tourism economy and the devastating impact of COVID-19 on this socially and economically significant sector.
+On 9 December 2020 organisers were reported as having met with the Minister of State for Culture to outline the required measures to enable small-medium-sized independent festivals like Jack Up The Summer to return safely in 2021.